microsoft/FluidFramework/.changeset/shiny-swans-relax.md

 This change  mainly fixes that `NodeFromSchema<TreeNodeSchema>` used to return `unknown` and now returns `TreeNode | TreeLeafValue`.

 This change by itself seems mostly harmless, as it just improves the precision of the typing in this one edge case.
-Unfortunately there are other typing bugs which complicate the situation, resulting in APIs for inserting data into the tree to also behave poorly when given non-specific types like `TreeNodeSchema`.
+Unfortunately, there are other typing bugs which complicate the situation, causing APIs for inserting data into the tree to also behave poorly when given non-specific types like `TreeNodeSchema`.
 These APIs include cases like `TreeView.initialize`.

-This incorrectly allowed some usage like taking a type erased schema and initial tree pair, and creating a view of type `TreeView<ImplicitFieldSchema>` then initializing a it.
+This incorrectly allowed some usage like taking a type-erased schema and initial tree pair, creating a view of type `TreeView<ImplicitFieldSchema>`, then initializing it.
 With the typing being partly fixed, some unsafe inputs are still allowed when trying to initialize such a view, but some are now prevented.

 While this use-case of modifying in code not strongly typed by the exact schema, was not intended to be supported,